Tate McRae: 2013–2018: Dance career

 McRae was awarded Mini Best Female Dancer at the 2013 Dance Awards in New York City.
 After gaining some prominence through social media, she became a brand ambassador for the American dance shoes manufacturer Capezio.
 She became a finalist at the New York City Dance Alliance's 2014 National Gala.
 She also voiced Spot Splatter Splash for the Lalaloopsy (2013–2015) franchise.

 In 2015, McRae was awarded a two-week scholarship at the Berlin State Ballet company after winning the silver medal as a soloist and the bronze medal for her duet at the 2015 Youth America Grand Prix.
 She danced in the music video for Walk off the Earth's platinum-certified single "Rule the World".
 For the second time, McRae was awarded the Best Female Dancer award at the 2015 Dance Awards, this time in the Junior category.

 In June 2016, she performed at Justin Bieber's concert in Calgary for the Purpose World Tour during Bieber's performance of "Children".
 In April 2016, McRae performed on The Ellen DeGeneres Show as part of the DancerPalooza troupe.
 In June 2016, she took part in the thirteenth season of American television show So You Think You Can Dance.
 While competing for the America's Favorite Dancer title as a non-American, she was mentored by American dancer and actress Kathryn McCormick.
 She advanced further in the competition than any other Canadian in the show's history, placing third on the final episode.
-Canadian TV host Murtz Jaffer from Toronto Sun reacted, "The fact that Canadians couldn't vote for Tate makes her third-place finish all the more impressive.
-While she might not have been voted America's favorite dancer, she certainly might be Canada's".
+The Toronto Sun reacted, "The fact that Canadians couldn't vote for Tate makes her third-place finish all the more impressive.
+While she might not have been voted America's favorite dancer, she certainly might be Canada's."
 She performed at the 2016 Teen Choice Awards as a finalist from the SYTYCD cast.
 She performed again on The Ellen DeGeneres Show in October 2016 as part of the Jump Dance Convention troupe.

 She was featured on the cover of Dance Spirit magazine in April 2017.
 In May 2017, she was featured in a pas de deux in Alberta Ballet Company's production, "Our Canada" choreographed by Jean Grand-Maître.
 In November 2017, after performing a dance to Demi Lovato's song "Tell Me You Love Me" she was invited by Lovato to rehearse with their dancers for their performance at the American Music Awards.
 For the third time, she won Best Female Dancer at the 2018 Dance Awards in Las Vegas, this time in the Teen category, making her the first dancer in the competition's history to win in all categories from mini to teen.
 In April 2018, she choreographed and danced in the music video for the song "Just Say When" by American rock band Nothing More.